icodebyamanda/sxs_beta/README.md

 - select one of the media format: video or quote
 - paste a url
 - click on the submit button

-This page has currenlty a bug where:

-- The text at the bottom regarding a new entry should only be displayed when an entry has been submitted
-- When pasting the URL it is already updating the link at the bottom of the page

 ## The data and database logic